I sold the 2K in March 2022

 With a breeze as low as 8mph, a WindPaddle or AirSail works very well on the 2K with the skeg fitted.
 At that speed it won’t be any faster than paddling, but you’re saving energy and have a chance to look around.
-At low speeds you can clip the sail lines to your pfd or put it in your teeth or behind your head and have free hands to take photos or even make a sandwich.
-You can even paddle-sail like this to give yourself a little more speed as you may find the lack of movement cools you down.
-Depending on waves there is always a little correction required and the sail will work up to about 45° either side of the wind.
+At low speeds you can clip the sail lines to your pfd, hold it in your teeth or hook behind your head and have free hands to take photos or even make a sandwich.
+You can even paddle-sail like this to give yourself a little more speed as you may find the lack of arm movement chills you down.
+Depending on waves there’s always a little correction required and the sail will work up to about 45° either side of the wind.

 I’ve paddled the 2K in squalls gusting to 25mph or more and was amazed how well the boat handled while being hauled alone at over 6kph or 4mph.
 I’m sure the low-loaded baggage contributed to this feeling of security, and the deck stopped me getting too drenched.
 In such conditions you want your hands on the lines, but also need to be careful not to let go: the boat running over its own sail and stopping suddenly might tip you over.